CyR1en/Voxx/Docs/Final.md

 }
 ```

-When a chat message request was handled properly the server should respond with the following message:
+When a chat message request was handled properly, the server should respond with the following message:

 ```json
 {